This handbook, effective September 1, 2016, is the course outline for PSYCH 499A/B/C (Honours Thesis) from Fall 2016 and onward.

 - submit a progress report to the PSYCH 499 coordinator.

-Progress reports are due the last day of the examination period for the PSYCH 499A term.
+Progress reports are due the last day classes for the PSYCH 499A term.
 The thesis supervisor must sign the progress report before it is submitted to the PSYCH 499 coordinator.
-Submit the progress report directly to the course coordinator's mailbox in PAS 3021A.
+Submit the progress report directly to the course coordinator's mailbox in PAS 3021A or via email, cc'ing the course administrator and your supervisor to give confirmation that they have "signed off" on your progress report (this can pose as the signature).
 Students should keep a copy of their progress report because the reports will not be returned.
 The PSYCH 499 coordinator will contact individual students by email if there is a problem with their progress report.

 The progress report should be about 5-10 pages in length and include the following information: